for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 * building a phylogeny is both a result by itself & the basis for other investigations
 * we carried out a comparison of two model with different dN/dS in a ML framework
 * we found which was the be best-fit model for our data
-* analysing regimes of selection can have real applications
+* analysing regimes of selection can have real applications!

 ---